About Cholera

 The real burden of cholera is underreported

-How to fight cholera
+How to control cholera

 A multi-sectoral approach